andrasq/node-restiq/Readme.md

 Random observations on building fast REST services

-- REST path params are faster to extract than query string params
+- nodejs `http` has a speed-of-light of around 27k queries per second (empty request body, plaintext response)
+- having to assemble the body from the chunks limits http to under 24.5k/s (that's if not also parsing request params)
+- using req.on('data') to assemble the body drops the ceiling to under 19k/s.
+  It is much faster to req.read() in an setTimeout loop than to wait for events.
+Actual times are sensitive to node version, so check.
+- query string params are faster to use than REST path params (because routing for static paths is a single hash lookup, vs a for loop over a list of regexp objects).
+Even though path params are faster to extract with a regexp than parsing the query string, it does not make up for the routing latency.
-- passing just REST or just GET params is faster than passing both
+- this may be obvious, but passing just REST or just GET params is faster than passing both
-- JSON is slower to encode and to parse than query strings
-- http has a speed-of-light of around 27k queries per second, with plaintext responses, and empty request bodies.
-Having to assemble the body from the chunks limits http to under 23k calls/s
+- using `res.write()` to reply imposes a throttle of 25 requests per connection.
+Haven't tracked this one down yet, don't know of a remedy.
+  Workaround is to use `res.end()` and send the entire response in one go.

 Todo
 ----

 - unit tests
-- refactor all internal functions into methods for testability
+- refactor internal functions into methods, for testability
-- write parseBodyObject to decode JSON and BSON request bodies
+- would be handy to have decodeReqBody for decoding JSON and BSON request bodies
+- would be handy to have encodeResBody for encoding JSON and BSON response bodies
 - describe the built-in restify compatibily adapter
+- add an `app.after` stack to do common post-success processing
+- urldecode path params too (to allow embedded /)